5 Home Remedies to Get Rid of Bunion Pain Fast

 - 1 bandage wrap

-- Crush the aspirin with a mortar and pestle and mix the resulting powder with the iodine.
+- Crush the aspirins with a mortar and pestle and mix the resulting powder with the iodine.

 - After making a paste, apply to the bunion and cover with a bandage for a few hours while it takes effect.